DhanushRamachandran/Real-time-Streaming-and-Analytics/README.md

 By leveraging continuous streaming and weekly aggregated analytics, the project aims to derive actionable insights into customer demand, pricing efficiency, and competitive dynamics.

+The particular analysis is done after gathering real-time data for 2,15,000 rides at NYC.

 # Specific Goals

 ## Market Share Analysis